HMS Saracen (P247): Last patrol and sinking

 After repairs in Algiers, Saracen scuttled the beached ammunition ship SS Fort La Montee with her deck gun, then commenced a patrol, again east of Corsica, on 7 August; this was to be her last patrol.
 Shortly after midnight of 13 August, Saracen was detected on sonar by the Italian Gabbiano-class corvette Minerva; the corvette dropped six patterns of depth charges for a total of 40.
-Saracen initially attempted to escape by diving deep but at a depth of 220 m several depth charges exploded close to Saracen, starting leaks in her pressure hull.
+Saracen initially attempted to escape by diving deep but at a depth of 220 m several depth charges exploded close to the submarine, starting leaks in her pressure hull.
 Saracen was forced to surface and was fired upon by Minerva and her sister ship Euterpe's surface guns.
 Saracen's crew abandoned ship and the submarine was scuttled to prevent her capture by the Italians.
 Forty-six crewmen were picked up, twenty by Euterpe and twenty-six by Minerva; two ratings went missing.

 Ironically, Saracen was sunk shortly after midnight of a Friday the 13th, and this patrol was Saracen's 13th as well.
 In 2015, her wreck was discovered and photographed on the seabed, at a depth of 1400 ft off the coast of Corsica.